aman003malhotra/MCP_Widgets/README.md

 ## Tools

-- `searchComponents` - Search for components by name, description, or properties
+- `searchComponents` - Search for components (atomic, molecule, widget) by name, description, properties.
+Supports fuzzy matching, snippets, and popularity ranking.
-- `getComponentProperties` - Get detailed properties of a specific component
+- `getComponentProperties` - Get detailed properties, context (usage in other components), and `exampleJson` (for widgets) of a specific component.
+- `getWidgetMap` - Retrieves a map of available widgets, optionally filtered by category.
+- `createWidgetConfig` - Creates a new widget configuration file based on a specified type and optional layout/header/media/slider details.
+- `getWidgetBaseConfig` - Generates a base configuration structure for a new widget, including a starter `widgetData` object based on category and a TypeScript interface definition.
+- `addWidgetToMap` - Adds a new widget type constant to the `WidgetMap.ts` file.
+- `getComponentLibrary` - Retrieves a comprehensive overview of all atomic components, molecules, and widgets in the library, including summaries and categorized lists.
+- `listThemeVariables` - Lists available CSS custom variables used for theming, reading from `component-spec/theme-variables.json`.
+Supports filtering by type and grouping by prefix.

 ## Setup